ocrmypdf/OCRmyPDF/docs/introduction.md

   encoding, which may introduce compression artifacts, if Ghostscript PDF/A is enabled.
 - Ghostscript may transcode grayscale and color images, potentially lossily, based on an internal algorithm.
-This behavior can be suppressed by setting `--pdfa-image-compression` to `jpeg` or `lossless` to set all images to one type or the other.
+By default (`--pdfa-image-compression=auto`) OCRmyPDF selects lossless image compression at `-O0` so Ghostscript will not transcode lossless images to JPEG.
+At `-O1` (the default optimization level) and above, `auto` defers to Ghostscript's heuristic instead; `-O1` is a historical exception, kept for backwards compatibility because coercing it to lossless can substantially bloat output.
+You can override this by setting `--pdfa-image-compression` to `jpeg` or `lossless` to force all images to one type or the other. `lossless` passes existing JPEGs through untouched (re-encoding them losslessly would only inflate them) while encoding non-JPEG images losslessly.
-  Ghostscript lacks an option to maintain the input image's format.
   (Modern Ghostscript can copy JPEG images without transcoding them.)
   Advanced users can also tune Ghostscript's image recompression with `--ghostscript-jpeg-quality` and `--ghostscript-jpeg-maxdpi`; see